muraliadithya/mini-sygus/README.md

   -h, --help            show this help message and exit --smtsolver {z3,cvc4}
                         Choice of backend SMT solver.
+  --timeout TIMEOUT     Total timeout in seconds.
+No timeout given by default.
+  --stream              Continuously search for solutions.
   --num-solutions num_solutions, -N num_solutions
-                        Find multiple solutions to the SyGuS problem.
+                        Find N solutions to the SyGuS problem.
+  --starting-depth starting_depth
+                        [Experts only] Set the starting depth for exploring infinite grammars.
 ```

 In order to call the solver from anywhere, the `scripts`